 \subsubsection{The type II case}

 In this case, the map $\bar{q}$ may fail to exist.
 For example, one can take $q$ to be a partial conjugation.

-Instead of reconstruct maps, we ask whether one can reconstruct the space $X(\Ga)$ from $\P(\Ga)$.
+Instead of reconstructing maps, we ask whether one can reconstruct the space $X(\Ga)$ from $\P(\Ga)$.
 Note that $X(\Ga)$ is a $CAT(0)$ cube complex.
-In general, the collection of halfspaces in a $CAT(0)$ cube complex, and their intersection pattern contain the complete information needed to reconstruct the complex itself.
+In general, the collection of halfspaces in a $CAT(0)$ cube complex, and their intersection pattern contains the complete information needed to reconstruct the complex itself.
 This can be formalized in the language of pocset (see Definition \ref{2.3} and Theorem \ref{2.5}).

-Then we ask whether we can put a pocset structure on $\P(\Ga)$ such that it is the right one to recover $X(\Ga)$.
-This can be always done.
+Then we ask whether we can put a pocset structure on $\P(\Ga)$ such that it is the right pocset structure to recover $X(\Ga)$.
+This can always be done.
 Roughly speaking, one can embed $\P(\Ga)$ into the Tits boundary of $X(\Ga)$.
-And the collection of subsets of $\P(\Ga)$ which are the intersections of $\P(\Ga)$ and the Tits boundary of halfspaces of $X(\Ga)$ has a natural pocset structure.
+Moreover, the collection of subsets of $\P(\Ga)$ which are the intersections of $\P(\Ga)$ and the Tits boundary of halfspaces of $X(\Ga)$ has a natural pocset structure.

 Briefly speaking, $X(\Ga)$ is equivalent to $\P(\Ga)$ with some decorations on $\P(\Ga)$.
-In general, these decoration depend on how one embeds $\P(\Ga)$ into the Tits boundary, so they do not come from intrinsic properties of $\P(\Ga)$.
+In general, these decorations depend on how one embeds $\P(\Ga)$ into the Tits boundary, so they do not come from intrinsic properties of $\P(\Ga)$.
 Thus the rigidity of $X(\Ga)$ depends on the amount of non-intrinsic decorations we need to put on $\P(\Ga)$.
 For example, in the most rigid case when $G(\Ga)$ has finite outer automorphism group, the amount of decorations needed is minimal.
 The worst case is when $X(\Ga)$ is tree, then $\P(\Ga)$ is just a discrete set.

-If $G(\Ga)$ is of type II, then the amount of extra decoration is reasonably small (see Corollary \ref{7.14} (1) for a precise statement).
+If $G(\Ga)$ is of type II, then the amount of extra decorations is reasonably small (see Corollary \ref{7.14} (1) for a precise statement).
 We prove Theorem \ref{1.6} in two steps.
-The pocset structure on $\P(\Ga)$ is defined in terms of certain partition of $\P(\Ga)$.
+The pocset structure on $\P(\Ga)$ is defined in terms of a certain partition of $\P(\Ga)$.
 First we show it is possible to refine this partition to obtain a new pocset which does not admit any reasonable further refinement.
-It turns out the new pocset gives rise to another RAAG which is commensurable to the original one.
-Such RAAG's are called \textit{prime} RAAG's (Definition \ref{8.3}).
-Then we show two prime RAAG's are quasi-isometric if and only if they are isomorphic, which finishes the proof of Theorem \ref{1.6}.
-We caution the reader that in order to avoid some technicality, we work with pocset on $\Ga$ rather than $\P(\Ga)$ in Section 5.
+It turns out the new pocset gives rise to another RAAG which is commensurable with the original one.
+Such RAAGs are called \textit{prime} RAAGs (Definition \ref{8.3}).
+Then we show two prime RAAGs are quasi-isometric if and only if they are isomorphic, which finishes the proof of Theorem \ref{1.6}.
+We caution the reader that in order to avoid some technicality, we work with pocset on $\Ga$ rather than $\P(\Ga)$ in Section 6.
 However, the idea is similar.